 Introduction to the Connection Service

-This document defines a Connection Service to support the creation, management and removal of Connections.
+This document defines a Connection Service to support the reservation, creation, management and removal of Connections.
 The Connection Service is built on the NSI Network Service Framework.

 The Connection Service is message based command-response protocol that operates between a requester NSA and a provider NSA.
-The protocol includes a set of defined primitives that are intended to provide the control necessary to manage Connections.
+The protocol defines a set of primitives that provide the control necessary to manage Connections.
 The command primitives are Reserve, Provision, Cancel, Query and Notify.

 The Reserve primitive allows a connection to be requested of a network provider.
 The Provision primitive allows a requester NSA to request a scheduled connection be provisioned.
 The Cancel primitive allows a requester NSA to request that a connection be removed.
 The Query primitive allows a requester NSA to request the status of a service instance from the provider NSA.
 The Notify primitive allows the provider NSA to send spontaneous notifications to the requester NSA.